Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 • No loud conversation, music or phone calls

-• Don’t bathe or swim in the ghat during the aarti
+• Don’t bathe or swim at the ghat during the aarti

 • No leather bags or belts inside some ashram premises